abcnews/components-builder/README.md

 />
 ```

 The `defaultMarkerName` Function provides a user-friendly version of the marker for the preview step.
-This is the same funcitopn as the `MarkerAdmin` component.
+This is the same function as the `MarkerAdmin` component.

 Prefixes correlate to the different marker types that have been implemented in the app.
 This is the same object as the `MarkerAdmin` component.